kadm42589-cmd/IWWI/README.md

 A module that will find player placed blocks and alert you by making a esp around it and with chosable chat feedback
 - **False detection:** there can be some false detection sometimes if there is specific structeres
 - **Where to use:** The stone esp is ment to be used in the air using a elytra or just over the ground in general

 ---

+### 📦 AutoShulker
+Automates the process of buying shulker boxes from the shop and managing orders to generate infinite money.
+Streamlines the bulk purchase workflow for maximum profit generation.

+---

+### 🎯 AntiTrap
+Prevents rendering of trap-related entities like armor stands, item frames, paintings, and leash knots.
+Useful for avoiding traps on DonutSMP.

+---

 ## 🔧 Setup & Installation